Understanding Nonprofit Endowment: All You Need to Know

 Pro tip: Don’t put too much in your endowment.
 If your board wants to start an endowment fund, help them understand how it will look from the outside.
 Make sure most of your funds are used for the organization’s primary needs first.

-5 Steps to Starting an Endowment for Nonprofits
+5 Steps to Creating an Endowment for Nonprofits

 1. Develop a business plan